9vult/Ameko/readme.md

 <h2 align="center">Roadmap</h1>

-### Milestone 1 - MVP
+### Milestone 1 - MVP (Complete)

 The goal for Milestone 1 is to have a Minimum  Viable Product (MVP).
 In Ameko's case, the MVP is delivering a feature-rich *subtitle editor*.
 Note that Ameko intends to be an editing *suite* in its final form.
 Thus, the MVP is missing some pretty major features one might consider invaluable to the subtitle workflow, such as audio, video, graphical tools, etc.

 However, as Milestone 1 is serving mostly as a proof-of-concept for the viability of the Ameko-Holo-AssCS pipeline, a fully-featured subtitle editor will play the role of the minimuim product.
 The full list of MVP features can be found under the MVP milestone issue filter, but the gist is that it should include all major editing features that don't require audio or video as part of the workflow.

+### Milestone 2 - Video

+Video is clearly the second most important feature for a subtitle editor (behind only subtitle editing features).
+Video loading will be provided via Plugins so Holo/Ameko is not dependent on any one source.
+The first video provider will be [FFMS2](https://github.com/FFMS/ffms2).
+The full specifics of the video milestone are still in the air; it is currently unclear if features like subtitle rendering will be included within or pushed to a different milestone.
+The current goal and focus of this milestone is to have a working video player.

 ### Future Milestones

-As Ameko is still early in the development cycle, the exact nature of post-MVP milestones is still unclear.
-Potential milestones include Audio, Video, and Tooling, but these could be merged or split into fewer or more milestones as the scope discovery process continues.
+As Ameko is still early in the development cycle, the exact nature of upcoming  milestones are still unclear.
+Potential milestones include Audio and Tooling, but these could be merged or split into fewer or more milestones as the scope discovery process continues.

 <h2 align="center">Development</h1>